 Dodgers vs. Rockies: Odds, spread, over/under - September 26

-When the Los Angeles Dodgers (96-59) square off against the Colorado Rockies (56-99) at Coors Field on Tuesday, September 26 at 3:10 PM ET, J.D.
-Martinez will be looking for his 100th RBI of the season (he currently has 98).
+When the Los Angeles Dodgers (96-60) go head to head against the Colorado Rockies (57-99) at Coors Field on Tuesday, September 26 at 8:40 PM ET, J.D.
+Martinez will be looking for his 100th RBI of the season (he's currently sitting at 98).

-The Dodgers are favored in this one, at -250, while the underdog Rockies have +200 odds to win.
-Los Angeles (-2.5) is the favorite on the run line.
-The matchup's total has been set at 12.5 runs.
+Oddsmakers list the Dodgers as -250 moneyline favorites, while giving the underdog Rockies +200 moneyline odds.
+Los Angeles is a 2.5-run favorite (at -115 odds).
+The over/under is 11.5 runs for this game (with -105 odds to hit the over and -115 odds to go under).

 Dodgers vs. Rockies Time and TV Channel